ryzhakar/treeverse/README.md

 # Treeverse

-Treeverse is a Python tool for traversing and processing file trees using custom code.
+Treeverse is a Python tool for traversing, processing, and accumulating data from file trees using custom code.

 ## Installation